 - Climb Mount Fuji and take pictures of it;

-- Go to a hot spring to bathe naked;
+- Go in a hot spring to bathe naked;

 - See fashion, cosplayers, lolitas, punks;

-- Use a technological bathroom with a jet of water;
+- Use a technological bathroom with a water jet;

-- Observe the punctuality and organization of things and be jealous;
+- Observe the punctuality and organization of things and be envious;

 - Enjoy the cherry blossoms;

-- Visit places full of cats, monkeys, rabbits and deer walking freely;
+- Visit places full of cats, monkeys, rabbits and deer roaming freely;

 - Visit the famous island of Okinawa;

-Traveling to Japan spends less and gets more out of it
+Traveling to Japan spends less and enjoys more

-According to website budgetyourtrip, we made a list of expenses in some countries, see that in Japan the expenses are much lower.
-Remembering that it is an American average, I myself spent much less and enjoyed it a lot.
-I only spent about 150 reais a day and my trip was very great.
+according to website budgetyourtrip, we made a list of expenses in some countries, see that in Japan the expenses are much lower.
+Remembering that it is an American average, I spent much less myself and enjoyed a lot.
+I only spent about 110 USD a day and my trip was very grand.
 The table is in dollars!

 |Average cost per day||124$||195$||226$||142$||109$|

-Note in the table that it is much more expensive to travel to the United States than to Japan.
-Without wanting to compare too much, let's make a quick list of total expenses per day in each country below:
+Note from the table that it is much more expensive to travel to the United States than to Japan.
+Without wanting to compare too much, let's make a quick list of total spend per day in each country below:

 - Portugal – 90$;